jomanor/Data-Science-Portfolio/Python/Python Projects/Wind Turbine Power Curve/README.md

 | XGBoost Regression | 0.97755 | 6.404 |

-As we can see, in boosting methods bias reduces which improves the test results.

-Also, feature importance plots suggests that Wind Speed (Velocity), Wind Direction and Wind Sheer are most important features for predicting the relative power.
+Moreover, feature importance plots suggests that Wind Speed (Velocity), Wind Direction and Wind Sheer are most important features for predicting the relative power.